Close your eyes and think of ice cream. What do you see?

 Purists may object to seeing sorbet included in a survey of ice cream styles, since by definition sorbet is a dairy-free frozen dessert.
 But it's an important member of the ice cream family.

 Unlike ice cream, which derives its texture from a complicated combination of sugar, fat, protein, and air, sorbet's texture is nearly entirely dependent on the concentration of sugar and the type of sugar used to make it.
-(Okay, the fruit's fiber and pectin content plays an important role, too.)
-Sorbet is, in essence, a whipped sugar syrup that, as it freezes, become a network of tiny ice crystals enmeshed in a super-saturated sugar solution that's so dense it can never fully freeze.
+(Okay, the fruit's fiber and pectin content play an important role, too.)
+Sorbet is, in essence, a whipped sugar syrup that, as it freezes, becomes a network of tiny ice crystals enmeshed in a super-saturated sugar solution that's so dense it can never fully freeze.
 The science of how it works is fascinating stuff.

 In recent years, some pastry chefs have been making "sorbets" out of dairy ingredients like yogurt and buttermilk: sherbet-like frozen desserts that are pretty much just some liquid dairy and sugar.
 Should we call them sorbet?
 Strictly speaking, maybe not, but in terms of texture, sorbet is probably the closest description.